 Our farm is home to over 100 curious, feisty, and jovial goats who spend most of their days grazing our lush, green pasture.
 We are thankful for the amazing milk they produce for us – without it our cheeses wouldn’t be the same!

-With this change came a new name…Haltwhislte Cheese Company.
+With this change came a new name…Haltwhistle Cheese Company.
 Fine cheeses, hand crafted in the Cowichan Valley.

 Sales & Operations Manager

 Kirsten was born and raised in the Cowichan Valley.
 After several years living in Vancouver, she returned with her husband Cory to start building what is now the Haltwhistle Cheese Company.
 On the farm, Kirsten works behind the scenes making sure the cheese room and dairy have everything they need to run efficiently.
-She is frequently on the road bringing cheese to our mongers and chefs, and being the face of Haltwhistle at several Vancouver Island farmers’ markets.
-When she’s not working, you can find her studying to become a Certified Cheese Professional with the American Cheese Society.
+She is frequently on the road bringing cheese to our mongers and chefs, and is the face of Haltwhistle at several Vancouver Island farmers’ markets.